The Benefits of a Central AC Unit

 Condensate Drain Line

-If your condensation drain line gets blocked by algae, mold or bugs, the water that collects on the evaporator coil will not be able to be flushed away.
-This could result in flooding of your home, water damage and the development of mildew and mold.
-The float switch in your indoor coil will shut down the system if it detects a clogged drain line.
+If the drain line for your condensation becomes clogged by mold, algae or bugs, the water that collects on the evaporator coil will not be able to be flushed away.
+This can result in a flood-prone home, water damage, and the growth of mildew and mold.
+In order to prevent this, the float switch located near the indoor evaporator will stop the system when it senses that the drain line is blocked.